-Administration Adult: Pain Augmentation (if pain persists after initial dose of first line and/or 50 kg.
+Administration Adult: Pain Augmentation (if pain persists after initial dose of first line analgesic is given): Administer 0.2 mg/kg IV to a maximum single dose of 20 mg.
+Alternatively may administer 0.5 mg/kg IM and/or 50 kg.